Tax cluster

 - What happened to the Russia–Italy agreement

-- When you become an Italian tax resident
+- When you become a tax resident of Italy

 - Salary from Russia: how much to pay